Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 ![Perceptron](/images/nuer.jpg){:class="img-responsive"}

 The first thing you probably recognized were the inputs, just like any other input this is where the data is passed into the neuron, whether that data be from a training, validation, or test data set (I'll provide a brief explanation of the different data set types soon).
 Next we have the weights which are the lines that connect the nodes between layers.
-To begin, weights are randomly initialized, the weights are usually random numbers that have a mean of 0 and a standard deviation of 1.
-Wieghts are usually the strength of connection between the two nodes.
+To begin, weights are randomly initialized or gauged and through the process of backpropagation, the weights are usually random numbers that have a mean of 0 and a standard deviation of 1.
+Weights are usually the strength of connection between the two nodes.

 ## The Hidden layer
+The Hidden Layer is the layer between the input and output nodes that takes in a set of weighted inputs and produces a weighted sum that is passed to the output nodes.

+## Different Data Set types
+* Training Data: The data that the model uses to learn, improve, and "train" from
+* validation Data: An unbiased data set used to fine tune the models hyperparameters
+* Test Data: Used after all the training and validation data has been used.
+As the name suggests it is used to "test" the model's ability.